 Best Network Discovery Software

 In addition to IP discovery, port discovery, and mapping, NPM includes performance monitoring functions to help you put this network information to good use.
-It also includes security features and alerts and is a scalable, centralized network management tool.
 NPM offers a free trial so you can try it out, and if you like it as much as I do, you can look at the different levels of paid options available depending on your business size.

 You can use PRTG Network Monitor as a network discovery and mapping tool, but only using PRTG Map Designer.
 While this is an excellent network mapping tool, it involves a manual process you’ll need to learn how to do.
 However, once you’ve created the maps, they’ll display updated network information in real-time for each device, as well as showing you connection data and performance, alongside important status updates.
 While this is good software, I’d say it’s on the pricier end for what it offers.